-Corning is a publicly owned company headquartered in the US.
-Founded in 1851, it employs approximately 18,380 individuals and specializes in Glass, Ceramics and Concrete Manufacturing, reporting $15.6B in revenue as of 2025.
-The company's markets include optical communications, mobile consumer electronics, display technology, automotive, and life sciences vessels.
-Its products include damage-resistant cover glass for mobile devices; precision glass for advanced displays; optical fiber, wireless technologies, and connectivity solutions for communications networks; products to accelerate drug discovery and delivery; and clean-air technologies for cars and trucks.
+Corning, a Publicly Owned company headquartered in the US, was founded in 1851.
+The company, which employs approximately 18,380 individuals, reported $15.6B in revenue as of 2025.
+Functioning primarily in Glass, Ceramics, and Concrete Manufacturing, Corning's markets include optical communications, mobile consumer electronics, display technology, automotive, and life sciences vessels.
+Its product portfolio includes damage-resistant cover glass for mobile devices; precision glass for advanced displays; optical fiber, wireless technologies, and connectivity solutions for communications networks; products to accelerate drug discovery and delivery; and clean-air technologies for cars and trucks.

 Subscribe for full access to Corning's products in full detail